Improve Google ranking and PageRank

 - Google PageRank

 - Google bots and fresh bots

 - Optimizing your pages

 - Content updates: ‘a page a day will send Google your way’

 At the moment, Google is by far the most popular internet search engine in the world.
 At the time of writing, Yahoo is the second largest, having taken over a majority of remaining smaller engines (Inktomi.com, Altavista.com, fastsearch.com, alltheweb.com, etc.) through its acquisition of Overture.
 Bing is the 3rd player, and reported to be developing their own search engine that will produce independent results.

 The Google engine and indexes are used by numerous big players like Yahoo, Hotbot, AOL, and Netscape.

 Google has a unique way of determining where to place sites in result listings, from top to bottom.
 They use a technology called PageRank:

-PageRank is a system for ranking web pages
+The word "PageRank" means a system for ranking web pages.

 "PageRank relies on the uniquely democratic nature of the web by using its vast link structure as an indicator of an individual page's value.
 In essence, Google interprets a link from page A to page B as a vote, by page A, for page B."